Jaded-Encoding-Thaumaturgy/JET-guide/docs/encoding/svtav1.md

 see the [SVT-AV1 documentation](https://gitlab.com/AOMediaCodec/SVT-AV1/-/blob/master/Docs/Parameters.md).

 !!! warning
-    These parameters are primarily aimed at encoding *anime*, and may not be suitable for other types of content.
+    The recommendations are primarily aimed at encoding *anime*, and may not be suitable for other types of content.
     We will try to give alternative options for live-action content where possible,